kruebush/Reimbursement-Kami/Readme.md

 ## To-do list:

+* appending/approving reimbursements create a checkbox that has option to appove/denny individual or multiple at time
-appending/approving reimbursements improvement to be done 1 profile pictures improvement to be done 2
+* profile pictures improvement like to specific user

 ## Getting Started
 git clone: https://github.com/kruebush/Reimbursement-Kami.git